 adminwith the credentials provided.

-- If this is your first time logging in, you must agree to the software license agreement to continue.
-You also have the chance to opt out of sharing some basic usage statistics with Elastic.
-(Not sure if you should opt out?
-Here is what we collect.)
+- On your first login, agree to the software license agreement to continue.
+You can opt out of sharing some basic usage statistics with Elastic.
+Here is what we collect.